Locust: As experimental models

 The locust is large and easy to breed and rear, and is used as an experimental model in research studies.
 It has been used in evolutionary biology research and to test the generalizability of conclusions reached about test organisms such as the fruit fly (Drosophila) and the housefly (Musca).
 It is a suitable school laboratory animal because of its robustness and ease of breeding and handling.

-At Tel Aviv University, scientists have been using the antennae's acute sensitivity of Sense of smell to detect different odors in various technologies.
+At Tel Aviv University, scientists have been using the acute sense of smell mediated by locust antennae to detect different odors in robotic applications.